fofapro/fapro/README.md

 and 172.16.0.5 run rpc, rdp service,

-protocol access logs are saved to elasticsearch.
+protocol access logs are saved to elasticsearch, exclude the access log of 127.0.0.1.
 ```json
 {
     "version": "0.38",